wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 It's worth pointing out however the M-PESA interface feels pre-internet 10 years later.
 The software is boring but works.
 Businesses struggle with integrating the API into their modern systems.

 ** Internet 1.0 ** <br/>
-The first phase of the internet involved two things: 1) ** Connectivity. ** 2) ** Information Arbitrage. ** <br/> We are almost done connecting everyone online.
+The first phase of the internet involved two things: <br/>
+1. ** Connectivity**. <br/>
+2. **Information Arbitrage**.<br/> We are almost done connecting everyone online.
 But is every industry online?
 Not really.
 The use-case is just beginning.
 Retail is still largely informal and offline.

 ** Internet 2.0 ** <br/>